pagrubel/betterscientificsoftware.github.io/CuratedContent/BloggersWorthFollowing.md

 Michaela Greiler is a consultant who provides training/coaching on software development practices, especially code review.
 In addition to her blog, she has a newsletter, a podcast, a YouTube channel, and is writing a book on code review.
 She posts regularly.

 ## Who do you follow?
-*Contribute this article by leaving a [comment](https://bssw.io/contact) to let us know bloggers you follow regularly on topics related to better scientific software.*
+*Contribute to this article by leaving a [comment](https://bssw.io/contact) to let us know bloggers you follow regularly on topics related to better scientific software.*

 <!---
 Publish: preview